 - A direct link accessed via their customer notification

-- Logging into their Shopify customer account.
+- Logging into their Shopify or BigCommerce customer account

 For detailed information on how to access the Customer Portal, visit Accessing the Customer Portal